By Helen Booth

 7. Try mini drawers or shelving units

 Another option is to utilize a mini shelving unit or a combination of different storage solutions based on what your space allows.
+This is actually one of our favorite pan storage ideas, but it can work really well under the sink too.
 If you only have a small cupboard to work from it is possible to get one-row shelf inserts that stand inside your cupboard to create another layer of storage.
 However, if you have a bigger space, it's worth getting something with several rows of shelves to maximize your storage space.

 With thanks to Kate Ibbotson, a professional organizer and decluttering coach who runs UK-based business A Tidy Mind, for her time and expertise.